Legal Solutions

 Invasions of Privacy and Reputation

 Closely tied to modern reputation management are privacy torts, particularly intrusion upon seclusion and public disclosure of private facts.
-Privacy and reputation often intersect, as the unauthorized publication of private information can both violate privacy rights and damage reputation.
+Privacy and reputation often intersect: the unauthorized publication of private information can both violate privacy rights and cause substantial reputational harm.

 Intrusion Upon Seclusion

 Following Jones v.
-Tsige, 2012 ONCA 32, Ontario recognizes a common law right of action for intrusion upon seclusion.
-This tort protects individuals against intentional, significant invasions of privacy that would be highly offensive to a reasonable person.
+Tsige, 2012 ONCA 32, Ontario recognizes a common law tort of intrusion upon seclusion.
+To succeed, the plaintiff must establish three elements:

-• The invasion must be highly offensive to a reasonable person
+The invasion would be regarded as highly offensive to a reasonable person in the circumstances.

 Public Disclosure of Private Facts